 During the Holy Mass, we are at the banquet table of the Lord, which is the foretaste of the eternal banquet in heaven.
 The Lord comes to us and shares his meal with us during each Holy Mass.

-He reproached them for their unbelief and stubbornness in refusing to believe.
+He reproached them for their unbelief and stubbornness in refusing to believe

 The apostles came to know that Jesus had risen from the dead.
-However, that was from the witness of others who had seen the Risen Lord, including Mary Magdalene, Cleophas, and the two disciples who were traveling to Emmaus.
+However, that was from the witness of others who had seen the Risen Lord, including Mary Magdalene, Cleophas, and the two disciples who were travelling to Emmaus.
 Despite the predictions of Jesus on his resurrection, the apostles were hesitant to believe in the resurrection experience others shared.
 Mark presents it as the hardness of their heart.
 Like Thomas, they had been insisting to see for themselves the Risen Lord to believe in his resurrection.

-(15) Then he told them, “Go out to the whole world and proclaim the Good News to all creation.”
+(15) Then he told them, “Go out to the whole world and proclaim the Good News to all creation”

-Jesus had formerly restricted his apostles from preaching the gospel to the Gentiles and Samaritans (Matthew 10:5).
+Jesus had formerly restricted his apostles from preaching the gospel to the Gentiles and Samaritans (Mt 10:5).
 After his resurrection, he commanded them to travel all over the world and preach to people of all nations, regardless of their religion, language, tribe, social, or financial status.
 Thus, the disciples declared the universality of the gospel and the salvation Jesus brought to all.
 The faith in the Lord should unify all the dispersed people in the name of Jesus.

-(16) He who believes and is baptized will be saved; he who refuses to believe will be condemned.
+(16) He who believes and is baptized will be saved; he who refuses to believe will be condemned

 While it is the responsibility of a Christian to communicate the gospel of Jesus, the people who become believers in Jesus should receive baptism.
 The Catechism of the Catholic Church states: “Baptism is necessary for salvation for those to whom the Gospel has been proclaimed and who have had the possibility of asking for this sacrament.
-The Church does not know of any means other than Baptism that assures entry into eternal beatitude.”
-(1257).
+The Church does not know of any means other than Baptism that assures entry into eternal beatitude” (1257).

 The unbelief in Jesus and refusal to join the mystical body of Christ through baptism after listening to the Word of God, are one’s own choice for condemnation in the life to come.
-When Jesus sent out the 12 during his public ministry to preach the gospel to the Jews, Jesus told of those who would reject them: “I assure you, it will go easier for the people of Sodom and Gomorrah on the day of judgement than it will for the people of that town.”
-(Matthew 10:15).
+When Jesus sent out the 12 during his public ministry to preach the gospel to the Jews, Jesus told of those who would reject them: “I assure you, it will go easier for the people of Sodom and Gomorrah on the day of judgement than it will for the people of that town” (Mt 10:15).
 When Jesus spoke of the unrepentant towns, he said: “Alas for you Chorazin!
 Alas for you Bethsaida!
 So many miracles have been worked in you!
 If the same miracles had been performed in Tyre and Sidon, they would have repented long ago, sitting in ashes, and wearing the sackcloth of repentance.
 Surely it will be better for Tyre and Sidon than for you on the judgement day.
 And what of you, city of Capernaum?
 Will you be lifted up to heaven?
-You will be thrown down to the place of the dead.”
-(Luke 10:13-15).
+You will be thrown down to the place of the dead” (Lk 10:13-15).

-(17) Signs like these will accompany those who believe: in my Name they will cast out demons and speak new languages.
+(17) Signs like these will accompany those who believe: in my Name they will cast out demons and speak new languages

-Signs like these will accompany those who believe.
+Signs like these will accompany those who believe

 Verses 17 and 18 give a list of extraordinary signs that would accompany the believers.
 Such divine powers were necessary, especially in the early church in its budding stage and while the Christians were facing severe persecution.
 The preachers and their listeners needed them for confirming their faith in Jesus.
 Some signs benefited others while other signs were to save the lives of the disciples during their missionary trip.
 These miracles shall not continue forever.
 However, even later, some holy Christians performed wonders, and some had miraculous experiences in their lives.

-In my Name they will cast out demons.
+In my Name they will cast out demons

-The Acts of the Apostles reports some instances of apostles doing exorcism.
-“The people gathered from the towns around Jerusalem, bringing their sick and those who were troubled by unclean spirits, and all of them were healed.”
-(Acts 5:16).
+The Acts of the Apostles reports some instances of apostles doing an exorcism.
+“The people gathered from the towns around Jerusalem, bringing their sick and those who were troubled by unclean spirits, and all of them were healed” (Acts 5:16).
 Acts 16:16-18 describes how Paul expelled a demon from a slave girl who was also a fortune teller.
 Luke gives another instance in Acts 19:11-12: “God did extraordinary deeds of power through the hands of Paul.
 Even handkerchiefs and aprons that had touched him were laid upon the sick and their illnesses were cured, and evil spirits also departed from them.”

-They will speak new languages.
+They will speak new languages

-The apostles, who had limited education and language skills, could go all over the world, and could preach in the languages of the local people.
+The apostles, who had limited education and language skills, could go all over the world and could preach in the languages of the local people.
 This gift started on the Day of Pentecost when they received the Holy Spirit.
 “Now there were staying in Jerusalem devout Jews from every nation under heaven.
-When they heard this sound, a crowd gathered, all excited because each one heard them speaking in his own native language.”
-(Acts 2:5-6).
+When they heard this sound, a crowd gathered, all excited because each one heard them speaking in his own native language” (Acts 2:5-6).

 (18) They will pick up snakes in their hands and, if they drink anything poisonous, they will not be hurt.
-They will lay hands on the sick and they will be healed.
+They will lay hands on the sick and they will be healed

-They will pick up snakes in their hands.
+They will pick up snakes in their hands

-If they drink anything poisonous, they will not be hurt.
+If they drink anything poisonous, they will not be hurt

-Papias records the oral tradition that Joseph Barsabbas, one of the 70 disciples of Jesus (Luke 10:1) drank a cup of poison without harm.
+Papias records the oral tradition that Joseph Barsabbas, one of the 70 disciples of Jesus (Lk 10:1) drank a cup of poison without harm.
 This Joseph was a candidate for apostleship along with Mathias to replace Judas Iscariot.
 Both had followed Jesus during his public ministry (Acts 1:21).
-Another tradition is that the Roman authorities took St. John the Apostle to Rome for trial during the reign of Emperor Nero (56-68), where he had to drink a cup of deadly poison but remained alive.
+Another tradition is that the Roman authorities took Saint John the Apostle to Rome for trial during the reign of Emperor Nero (56-68), where he had to drink a cup of deadly poison but remained alive.

-They will lay hands on the sick and they will be healed.
+They will lay hands on the sick and they will be healed

 The Acts of the Apostles gives several instances of the disciples healing the sick.